nikouu/ASP.NET-Core-Large-File-Upload-Examples/README.md

 ## Background
 While playing with a personal project, I became interested in large file uploads to ASP.NET Core minimal APIs.
 I'm a fan of shifting the [smallest number of bytes](https://github.com/nikouu/TinyWordle) the [fastest way possible](https://github.com/nikouu/dotnet-optimization-cheatsheet) and thought to add the constraint of being able to host a free tier Azure Web App to pass a large uploaded file to Azure Blob Storage.
 The challenge here is the file should be larger than both the RAM and disk combined for a free tier web app.
 This means the file in its entirity cannot be buffered to disk and/or memory.

+*As of writing this, the free tier (F1) has 1 GB RAM and 1 GB Storage.*

 ## Desired Outcome
 To understand better how Kestrel (I think) handles large body requests.
 Ultimately I'd be keen to know if there is a way to "hot potato" the data from incoming to outgoing while keeping memory usage as low as the CPU will allow it.